Trello logo

 Trello Review FAQ

-Is Trello worth it in April 2026?
+Is Trello worth it in May 2026?

-Trello earns its place in the developer tools space with a balanced feature set and active development.
+Trello earns its place in the developer & it space with a balanced feature set and active development.
 What makes Trello interesting for early-stage startups is the Free Plan discount available through SaaSOffers.
 It is not the only option, but it is a defensible one for teams that fit the profile.

 What are the main pros of Trello?